-The centenary of the end of the First World War is fast approaching and we all recognise the horror and tragedy that armed conflict has brought, and still brings, to the lives of many around the globe.
-Commemorating this moment allows us to listen to the voices of the past to reflect on how we use the freedom we have today to create peace, to listen to others and commit to forming radical ways to resolve some of the issues we are facing today, issues like social isolation, bullying, gang culture, racism and extremism.
+In November 2018 we marked the centenary of the end of the First World War and once again recognised the horror and tragedy that armed conflict has brought, and still brings, to the lives of many around the globe.
+Commemorating this moment allowed us to listen to the voices of the past to reflect on how we use the freedom we have today to create peace, to listen to others and commit to forming radical ways to resolve some of the issues we are facing today, issues like social isolation, bullying, gang culture, racism and extremism.

 We are inviting young people to use our INSPIRE peace charter to create shared pledges of action, to collaborate with peers, those in authority and their local communities to create new initiatives that use their entrepreneurism, passion and networks to build peace.
-Most importantly, using the momentum of these peace initiatives, we will hold simultaneous INSPIRE events in high profile venues across the country on the 9th November 2018.
-These events will provide young people with a unique opportunity to commemorate Armistice Day 2018, be part of a movement with their peers, collaborate with each other, and celebrate what can be achieved when they commit to being ambassadors for peace to transform their neighbourhoods into places of reconciliation and inclusion.
+We are encouraging Young People to be part of a peace building movement with their peers, to collaborate with each other, and celebrate what can be achieved when they commit to being ambassadors for peace to transform their neighbourhoods into places of reconciliation and inclusion.

-However, INSPIRE 2018, isn’t the end.
-Rather it is just the beginning.
-We want INSPIRE to spark a movement of peace makers, ambassadors and change agents led by young people.
+This is just the beginning for INSPIRE – a movement of peace makers, ambassadors and change agents led by young people.
 We want to encourage young people to use their entrepreneurism, networks, creativity and energy to come together and commit to taking steps towards peace; peace that will transform our communities and culture.